davemollen/dm-Reverb/README.md

 The latest MOD builds can also be found on the [releases page](https://github.com/davemollen/dm-Reverb/releases).

 If you want to build the plugin on your own machine check out the [mod-plugin-builder repository](https://github.com/moddevices/mod-plugin-builder) for instructions.

+## MOD Desktop installation

+You can download the MOD Desktop lv2 plugin for Linux, Windows and macOS from the [releases page](https://github.com/davemollen/dm-Reverb/releases).
+You can use the plugin in other lv2 hosts too, but you'll only have a GUI on MOD Desktop.

 ## Copyright notices